ScriabinOp8No12/Go-puzzles-website/README.md

 - `DELETE /api/puzzles/:puzzle_id`: Delete a puzzle (Must be admin if deleting a public puzzle, don't need to be admin if deleting own puzzle)

 ### Users (Endpoints of user specific info.
 Includes the user's account information like user's rank, and count of solved puzzles by category)

-- `Get /api/users/:user_id/puzzles/completed?source=[own|public]`: Get all completed puzzles of the current user, filtered by source.
-The optional source query parameter can be set to own to return only puzzles created from the user’s private SGFs, or public to return only puzzles created from public puzzles.
-If the source parameter is not provided, all completed puzzles (user's own puzzles and public puzzles) are returned.

 - `GET /api/users/:user_id`: Get the user's ranking (elo), number of total puzzles completed, and a count of puzzle completed for each category